sonervergon/typethon/README.md

 ## Overview

-This project demonstrates a clean, layered architecture for building backend services using FastAPI, SQLAlchemy, and other modern Python libraries.
-It includes authentication, database operations, caching, and file storage utilities.
+This boilerplate provides a foundation for building backend services using FastAPI, SQLAlchemy, and other Python libraries.
+With a clean, layered architecture baked in, you can focus on implementing your business logic rather than setting up infrastructure.

 ## Architecture